jtarchie/followthesnow/README.md

 ## Sources

 Theses are the resources to populate the resorts.
-The meta information is captured in the `resorts.csv`.
+The meta information is captured in the `resorts/wikipedia.csv`.
 This can most likely be automated to scrape, however, it is just copy and paste for now.
 Please see `./lib/wikipedia.rb`.